President, CEO & Owner

 If you want to learn more about Sal and see how he runs his business, check out these videos below.
 See first hand why Alure is different than any other remodeling company.

 Ferro is a very active member in the community who has helped raise thousands of dollars for non-profit organizations.
 In his ongoing commitment to the community, Ferro is on the Nassau County Dept. of Consumer Affairs Home Industry Advisory Board, the board of The Townwide Fund of Huntington, which raises money for other charities that address issues within the Huntington community; The Clark Gillies Foundation, which helps fund organizations that help children in need; The Interfaith Nutrition Network, which focuses on raising money for homeless shelters and soup kitchens; Community Chest of Long Island, an on-going fund to provide immediate, short-term financial support to needy individuals and families on Long Island to name a few.
 Alure is also involved with helping many other organizations such as The Boy Scouts, J.E.T.S. of America, March of Dimes, The Salvation Army, FACT (Find A Cure Today).
-Sal also sits on the board of and is a founding member of Empire National Bank, ACIT (Advancement of Commerce Industry and Technology), is an officer and the current Treasurer of LIBI (Long Island Builders Institute) the Farmingdale College Foundation, and the Advisory Council of the Suffolk County Boy Scouts.
+Sal also sits on the board of and is a founding member of Empire National Bank, ACIT (Advancement of Commerce Industry and Technology), is an officer and the current Chairman of the Board of the LIBI (Long Island Builders Institute) the Farmingdale College Foundation, and the Advisory Council of the Suffolk County Boy Scouts.